 - In chemistry education journals, others had observed a high correlation between “mental math” skills and general chemistry achievement.

-- Cognitive science emphasized: Quantitative reasoning depends on quick, fluent recall of math facts.
+- Cognitive science emphasized: Quantitative reasoning depends on quick, automatic recall of math facts.

 - Math education journals noted that about 10 years ago, when current chemistry students were in 3rd grade, “math standards” in about 40 states required teachers to prepare students to use calculators on 3rd grade state math tests.
-As a result, many students had essentially never been required to “memorize their times tables.”
+As a result, many students had essentially never been required to “memorize their math facts.”

-For students lacking math fluency, cognitive research suggested that strengthening mental math would help more students succeed in courses in the quantitative sciences.
+For students lacking math automaticity, cognitive research suggested that strengthening mental math would help more students succeed in courses in the quantitative sciences.

 To assess and sharpen mental math at the start of chemistry:

-Researchers say that if during a course, students are given a mix of calculator plus occasional “no calculator” problems that keep their mental math sharp, they will better understand quantitative examples and proportional reasoning.
+Researchers say that if during a course, students are given a mix of calculator and “no calculator” problems that keep their mental math sharp, they will better understand quantitative examples and proportional reasoning.

-In different populations, skills will vary, but the 4-minute quiz should tell you quickly which individual students will benefit from the “math automaticity” homework and re-quiz.
+In different populations, skills will vary, but the 15-minute quiz should tell you quickly which individual students will benefit from “Mental Math” homework.